Resources / The Road to College

 Many students I work with want a larger campus but are not interested in attending a college full of lecture hall classes.

 You can get specific information under the “Academic” tab on class sizes, which makes this conversation a lot easier for me to have as a college counselor.
 By scrolling down to the “Faculty and Instruction” section, there’s a breakdown of typical class size.
-We can see here that 55% of classes have between 10 and 19 students in them and another 12% have between two and nine students.
-While there are larger classes on campus, only 1% has more than 100 students.
+We can see here that 55% of classes have between 10 and 19 students in them and another 11% have between two and nine students.
+While there are larger classes on campus, only 2% have more than 100 students.

 3. What Does the Financial Aid Profile Look Like?

 How a college handles financial aid has always been crucial to the college admissions experience for families.
-With the economic uncertainty COVID-19 has thrown into the mix, it’s more important than ever for families to determine if a college education is financially possible.
+Today, it's more important than ever for families to determine if a college education is financially possible.

-For each college profile, the total cost of attendance is displayed under the "Financials" tab and links to the college’s financial aid website.
-Financial aid information is also displayed under the “Financials” tab including the required forms and submission deadline.
+For each college profile, the total cost of attendance is displayed under the "Financials" tab.
+Here you'll also find a link to the college's financial aid website, information on which financial aid forms are required, and the deadline for submitting financial aid.

 The “Profile of Financial Aid” section under the "Financials" tab is also helpful.
 It displays for the freshman class and all undergraduates the number of financial aid applicants, the number of applicants found to have financial need, the number of applicants with financial need whose need was fully met, the average percent of need met, and the average dollar amount of need- and merit-based awards.